 Remembering my earlier jealousy in school, I made a choice based on deeper reflection this time.
 I took Psychology and had one of the best and most successful years of my life.
 I was suddenly excited to get up for lectures.
 I started reading beyond the curriculum.
 I found myself branching out to researchers.
 In short, I was engaged, motivated and full of enthusiasm for life.

 It’s no coincidence this was the year I also met my (now) fiancé, kicking off what continues to be an amazing relationship.

 While I went on to practise as a junior doctor for a few years, an irreversible process was sparked that year.
 Had I not paid attention to my jealousy, I’m not sure any of it would have been possible.

 When it comes to jealousy, there are two options.

-You can stay on the outside looking in, or you can figure out why you feel like you’re on the outside to begin with – and then if needed, act accordingly.
-By doing so, you put the gift of jealousy to work.
+I can stay on the outside looking in, or I can figure out why I feel like I’m on the outside to begin with.
+By doing so, I can put the gift of jealousy to work.